 Yes, changing headlights is not an extravagant car repair that you can brag about, but hey, did you know that busted lights are not only hazardous but also illegal?
-So, knowing how to replace your car lights a car repair and maintenances basic.
+So, knowing how to replace your car lights is a car repair and maintenance basic.

 First, you have to turn off the car for safety purposes.
 Then open the hood and find the headlight holder.
-Using a screwdriver, remove the screws connecting the headlight frame to the bracket.
+Remove the screws connecting the headlight frame to the bracket using a screwdriver.

-Disconnect the power wires by pushing down the cap that holds them in place.
+Disconnect the power wires by pushing the cap that holds them in place.
 Every car is different – so check how it is hooked up before gently taking it apart.
-Gently screw in the new headlight bulb and make sure that the glass is free from any oil and dirt as they may cause the bulb to burst due to the heat.
-Now that you have installed your new lightbulbs, your headlights should be good as new, and you can enjoy driving safely once again.
+Gently screw in the new headlight bulb and ensure that the glass is free from any oil and dirt as they may cause the bulb to burst due to the heat.
+Now that you have installed your new lightbulbs, your headlights should be as good as new ones, and you can enjoy driving safely again.

 8. Changing a Flat Tire

 Yes, you have done proper tire maintenance, but sometimes, they can still go flat from time to time.
 So, make sure that you always have a spare tire, wrench, and jack with you all the time.
-Dealing with a flat tire is one of the basic car repair and maintenances you need to learn.
-It’s easy but you may have to roll up your sleeve.
-Before you start, make sure you are in a safe place that is away from traffic.
+Dealing with a flat tire is one of the basic car repairs and maintenance you must learn.
+It’s easy, but you may have to roll up your sleeve.
+Before you start, ensure you are in a safe place away from traffic.
 Park your car on level ground as changing tires on incline ground is dangerous for you and other motorists or pedestrians.